dhilipmaharish/Recommendation-system/README.md

 Step 6: combining both Text/Tile features and image features For flexibility in the system I combined both the features and provided weights for each features based on more weight the product is recommend with heavy weight features.

-The Final Project output is displayed here:
+The Final output of the project is displayed here:

 Here some of the input paramter weights are given: